 Vegan Creamed Kale

-Turn your favorite leafy green into a delicious vegan creamed kale gratin by baking it in the oven with a creamy sauce and adding a crumb topping.
+Turn your favorite leafy green into a delicious vegan side.
+Enjoy vegan creamed kale for the holidays or any occasion!

 Ingredients